Akira-01/portfolio/README.md

 ## Personal website

-This is my website using EJS, JavaScript, HTML and CSS
+This is my website using EJS, JavaScript, HTML and CSS, it's still under construction

 ### Setup